Blightmud/Blightmud/resources/help/settings.md

 Settings are stored in `$CONFIGDIR/settings.ron` and can be either edited by hand or toggled using `/set`.
 Changing some settings require a restart.

-The following functions are available in the settings module for use withing your lua scripts.
+The following functions are available in the settings module for use within your lua scripts.

 ##